svoop/dry-credentials/README.md

 ```
 SANDBOX_CREDENTIALS_KEY=68656973716a4e706e336733377245732b6e77584c6c772b5432446532456f674767664271374a623876383d
 ```

+⚠️ In case you've entered invalid YAML, a warning will be printed and the editor reopens immediately.

 To decrypt the credentials and use them in your app, you have to set just this one environment variable containing the key, in this case: